EleniNtz13/Public-Library-Internship-Sparta/week-04/week-04-report.md

 ### 🔒 Important Notes

 - 🏤 The application is designed exclusively for internal library staff, ensuring safe and controlled management of catalog records
-- ⚠️ User-facing messages are displayed in Greek, for clarity and usability within the library working environment
+- 🔢 Entries are imported sequentially, and will be sorted correctly even if their input order is mixed
 - 🧠 If the Koha author field is not provided, it is automatically populated using the main author name
+- 🖨️ The print functionality allows staff to generate printable views of specific books by entry number, supporting internal documentation and catalog verification
 - 📱 The interface is responsive and can be used on mobile devices, although it is optimized primarily for desktop use by staff
-- 🖨️ The print functionality allows staff to generate printable views of specific books by entry number, supporting internal documentation and catalog verification